jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 ### Background

-The core idea is nothing radical.
+The core idea is nothing new.
 There will be two *rootfs* partitions, one active and potentially **read-only** and the other inactive and not mounted.

 The upgrade will mount and install the new *rootfs* on the non-active partition and then make whatever changes are necessary to let the bootloader know which partition to use on the next boot.